 Full-text business-related research database.
 Libraries include Antitrust & Trade Regulation, Banking, Corporate Governance, Exchanges & SROs, Federal Energy Guidelines, Government Contracts, Human Resources, International Business, IP/IT, Mergers & Acquisitions, Law Practice, Products Liability & Safety, Securities, and Transportation Law.
 Liberty access only.

 Congressional Quarterly magazine regarding government, commerce, and politics at the federal level.
 Covers most acts of Congress providing news and analysis.
 Liberty University only.

 Weekly index to recently published legal articles in over 500 legal publications.
 Items organized within 100 relevant subject headings.
 Includes complete tables of contents for all journals indexed.
 Prepared by the Gallagher Law Library, University of Washington.
-Available four to six weeks before commercial indexes.
-See also Smart CILP.
-Liberty access only.
+Subscription ended in June of 2020.
+Back issues are available.